-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing 3.
-Issues affecting the vocational nurse role and the delivery of culturally- sensitive care to clients and their families.
-3. Issues affecting the registered nurse role and the delivery of culturally-sensitive care to clients and their families.
-Issues affecting the registered nurse role, the BSN role, and the delivery of culturally-sensitive care to clients, families, populations, and communities.
+e.
+Legislative advocacy process.
+2. Legal parameters of vocational nursing practice and the Texas Nursing Practice Act, including Nursing Peer Review. a.
+Legal parameters of professional nursing practice and the Texas Nursing Practice Act, including Nursing Peer Review.
+Legal principles relative to health care. b. f.
+Resources and strategies for access to standards of practice.
+2. a.
+Legal parameters of professional nursing Issues affecting the vocational nurse role and the delivery of culturally-sensitive care to patients and their families.
+Issues affecting the registered nurse role and the delivery of culturally-sensitive care to patients and their families.
+Issues affecting the registered nurse role, the BSN role, and the delivery of culturallysensitive care to patients, families, populations, and communities.
 4. Continuing competency and professional development.
 Continuing competency and professional development.
 4. a.
 Continuing competency and professional development. b.
-Principles of staff development and learner behaviors.
-5. Self-evaluation, staff evaluation, and peer evaluation processes.
-5. Self-evaluation, staff evaluation, and peer evaluation processes.
+Principles of staff development and learner behavior 5.
+Self-evaluation, staff evaluation, and peer evaluation processes.
+Self-evaluation, staff evaluation, and peer evaluation processes.
 5. a.
 Self-evaluation, staff evaluation, and peer evaluation processes. b.
 Human resource management and performance evaluation processes.
 6. Employment setting policies and procedures.
 6. a.
 Employment setting policies and procedures. b.
 Methods for the development of policies and procedures.
 6. a.
 Employment setting policies and procedures. b.
 Methods for the development of policies and procedures. c.
-Roles of committees in the development of health care policies and procedures. d.
+Role of committees in the development of health care policies and procedures. d.
 Communication skills in the areas of writing, speaking, and presenting as required to function in leadership positions.

-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing 7. a.
-Professional characteristics and values such as altruism, human dignity, truth, justice, freedom, equality, and esthetics. b.
-Aspects of professionalism including attention to appearance and demeanor. c.
+7. a.
+Professional characteristics that conform to generally accepted standards of nursing care and of regulation. b.
+Aspects of professional behavior and in providing service excellence. c.
 Communication techniques to maintain professional boundaries.
 7. a.
-Professional characteristics and values such as altruism, human dignity, truth, justice, freedom, equality, and esthetics. b.
-Aspects of professionalism including attention to appearance and demeanor. c.
-Communication techniques and management skills to maintain professional boundaries.
+Professional characteristics that conform to generally accepted standards of nursing care and of regulation.
+Aspects of professional behavior and in b. providing service excellence.
+Communication techniques and c. management skills to maintain professional boundaries.
 7. a.
-Professional characteristics and values such as altruism, human dignity, truth, justice, freedom, equality, and esthetics. b.
-Aspects of professionalism including attention to appearance and demeanor. c.
-Communication techniques, management and leadership skills, and role modeling to maintain professional boundaries.
+Professional characteristics that conform to generally accepted standards of nursing care and of regulation.
+Aspects of professional behavior and in b. providing service excellence.
+C Communication techniques, management and leadership skills, and role modeling to maintain professional boundaries.
 8. Principles of quality improvement.
 Principles of quality improvement and basic outcome measurement in health care organizations.
-Principles and tools of quality improvement and outcome measurement in systems of care delivery.
-Clinical Judgments and Behaviors 1.
-Pass the Nursing Jurisprudence Examination before licensure.
-1. Pass the Nursing Jurisprudence Examination before licensure.
-Pass the Nursing Jurisprudence Examination before licensure.
+8. Principles and tools of quality improvement and outcome measurement in systems of care delivery.

+Clinical Judgments and Behaviors Practice according to the Texas laws and regulations.
+Practice according to the Texas laws and regulations.
+1. Practice according to the Texas laws and regulations. a.
+Provide nursing care within the parameters of vocational nursing knowledge, scope of practice, education, experience, and ethical/ legal standards of care.
+Participate in evaluation of care administered by the interdisciplinary health care team.
 2. a.
-Provide nursing care within the parameters of vocational nursing knowledge, scope of practice, education, experience, and ethical/legal standards of care. b.
-Participate in evaluation of care administered by the interdisciplinary health care team. a.
-Provide nursing care within the parameters of professional nursing knowledge, scope of practice, education, experience, and ethical/legal standards of care. b.
-Evaluate care administered by the interdisciplinary health care team. c.
-Advocate for standards of practice through professional memberships. a.
+Provide nursing care within the parameters of professional nursing knowledge, scope of practice, education, experience, and ethical/ legal standards of care.
+Evaluate care administered by the b. interdisciplinary health care team.
+Advocate for standards of practice through C. professional memberships. a.
 Provide nursing care within the parameters of professional nursing knowledge, scope of practice, education, experience, and ethical/ legal standards of care. b.
 Evaluate care administered by the interdisciplinary health care team. c.
 Advocate for standards of practice using professional and legislative processes.